 Iced tea is a staple drink in many Southern homes.
 Next to water, sweet tea is what people drink.

 When we have company over, we always have a pitcher of iced tea on hand.
-If it's a large enough group, I will prepare two pitchers - one of sweetened iced tea and one of unsweetened iced tea - to accommodate everyone's preferences.
+If it's a large enough group, I will prepare two pitchers - one of sweetened iced tea and one of unsweetened iced tea - to make sure everybody's happy.

 If it's true sweet tea you're after, then you can double, triple or even quadruple the sugar in this recipe until it's reached the dessert-level sugar high of a beverage known as "sweet tea".